Sandee and Gracie Memorial Dialysis Unit for Pets by Frankie's Friends

 Treating Tennessee’s Pets

-As importantly as the potential cost savings, prior to the inception of the Frankie’s Friends Dialysis for Pets Unit, animals in Middle Tennessee had a significant disadvantage in that the closest locations with the appropriate equipment were at least five hours away.
+As importantly as the potential cost savings, prior to the inception of the Sandee and Gracie Memorial Dialysis Unit for Pets by Frankie's Friends, animals in Middle Tennessee had a significant disadvantage in that the closest locations with the appropriate equipment were at least five hours away.
 In addition to travel time, which can compromise treatment effectiveness, there are additional expenses incurred by the patient’s family including hotel accommodations, meals, potentially lost time from work.
 Bringing this technology to Tennessee will truly help to save the lives of pets in need.

 Dr. Marc Bercovitch of BluePearl’s internal medicine/critical care team created the first hemodialysis unit for cats and dogs in private veterinary practice in the United States in the early 1990s.
 As a pioneer in this modality, his breadth of experience will be invaluable to bringing these treatments to Middle Tennessee’s pets.